Architecture for IBM Cloud Pak for Data

 - IBM Cloud File Storage

 The platform consists of a light-weight installation called the Cloud Pak for Data control plane.
-The control plane provides a command-line interface, an administration interface, a services catalog, a central list of connections, and the central user experience.
+The control plane provides a command-line interface, an administration interface, a services catalog, and the central user experience.

 Integrated data and AI services